Ford & National Child Passenger Safety Week – 9 Surprising Stats

 Did you learn something new this week?
 Let me know below!

 Disclosure ~ Information provided by Ford Motor Company.
 No compensation received in exchange for this posting.
 National Child Passenger Safety Week is a really important topic for me and my family.
-Be sure to follow Saving Said Simply via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for more family safety tips and more.
+Be sure to follow Saving Said Simply via Facebook, Twitter, Instagram, Pinterest and YouTube for more family safety tips and more.